simonbesnard1/gedidb/paper/paper.md

 ## Rich metadata integration

-Comprehensive metadata—covering provenance, units, variable descriptions, and versioning—is embedded within the TileDB arrays, ensuring transparency and reproducibility.
+Comprehensive metadata, covering provenance, units, variable descriptions, and versioning, is embedded within the TileDB arrays, ensuring transparency and reproducibility.

 ![<a name="fig3"></a>TileDB fragment schema for GEDI data](figs/tileDB_fragment_structure.png) *Fig. 3: Illustration of the global GEDI data storage schema using TileDB arrays.*